erbbysam/webRTCCopy/README.md

 # webRTCCopy - http://www.rtccopy.com
 Using the library https://raw.github.com/erbbysam/webRTC-data.io to create a IM/filesharing website.
 Tested & working in Chrome Canary & Firefox nightly.
-They cannot communicate with each other at this time.

 ### WebRTC Connection Note
 This website does require a reliable WebRTC connection, which can only be supported in Chrome & Firefox.
 There is a bug that is preventing this from working in anything before Chrome Canary currently.